Linking the Physical and Digital Worlds

 The Internet of Things (IoT) is rapidly connecting and bringing the physical world online.
 This paradigm shift is essential to businesses, transforming everyday objects and critical assets into smart, interconnected systems by leveraging advances in sensors, analytics, models, and AI.

-As a critical part of the Xerox R&D ecosystem, PARC is at the forefront of this rapidly changing technology landscape.
+PARC is at the forefront of this rapidly changing technology landscape.
 With IoT as a key focus area and innovation pillar, we are working with clients and partners to develop the technologies that can enable this mass transition and help organizations gain strategic, competitive advantage.

 The Internet of Things is essential to organizations across numerous industries, providing real-time awareness into how their systems really work.